NoaShivDTU/SocialDataTest/_posts/2025-03-18-welcome-to-jekyll.markdown

 </figure>

 <p>
  The map shows no systematic geographical pattern changes over time.
-Each year shows a high density of reported crimes in one area, namely around the Mission district (the top right of the mainland) and a more scattered pattern throughout the rest of the city and in the suburbs.
+Each year shows a high density of reported crimes in one area, namely around the Mission district (the top right of the mainland), and a more scattered pattern throughout the rest of the city and in the suburbs.
 The pattern displayed on the map overlaps with the analysis performed by <a href="https://www.wesanfrancisco.org/data/2023-neighborhood-crime">WE San Fransisco</a>, where the dense area on the map also is reported to be some of the most reports of violence and drug crimes.
 </p>

 <p>